COSIMA/regional-mom6/README.md

 #### "*But I want `pip`, can't I install with `pip`*?"

-We can install via `pip` but it's a bit more cumbersome.
+To install via `pip` is a bit more cumbersome.
-Again, we encourage creating a new or using an existing conda environment.

 A prerequisite is the binary `esmpy` dependency, which provides regridding capabilities.
 The easiest way to install `esmpy` is via conda: